BinaryRepublic/triangl-auth-service/README.md

 ## Secret handling

 Currently database and Google service account secrets are stored as Kubernetes secrets inside the cluster.
 The biggest threat I see could be an attacker that gains somehow access to the Kubernetes API.
 This way all secrets could be leaked.
-As I protected the API with IP whitelisting and the default .kubeconfig authentication, I do not think the risk of an attacker gaining access is to big, which is why I did not focus on this.
+As I protected the API with IP whitelisting and the default .kubeconfig authentication, I do not think the risk of an attacker gaining access is too big, which is why I did not focus on this.
 However, to protect against leaking secrets through the Kubernetes API we could store the secrets in an external Vault, that has sophisticated access-control management. (e.g. [Hashicorp Vault](https://www.vaultproject.io/))

 # Application security implementations